georgiee/angular-elements-vs-web-components/README.md

     <a>Change Detection (TODO)</a>
   </dt>
   <dd>
     How does CD work in an Angular element?
-Will it behave more like a <code>OnPush</code> component where bindings are fine and I have to call markForCheck occassionally or do I have to call <code>app.tick</code> frequently ?
+Will it behave more like a <code>OnPush</code> component where bindings are fine and I have to call markForCheck occasionally or do I have to call <code>app.tick</code> frequently ?
   </dd>
 </dl>